hufengling/ALPaCA/README.md

 library(ALPaCA)
 ```

+Alternatively, the GitHub repo (which does not contain the models) can be pulled and the models can be downloaded via the GitHub Release 1.1.X.
+These models should be unzipped and copied into the ALPaCA/inst/extdata directory.
+The final extdata directory should contain 20 *.pt files (autoencoder_[1-10].pt and predictor_[1-10].pt)
 ## 2. Background

 This GitHub provides the package for "Automatic Segmentation and Classification of Multiple Sclerosis Lesions and Subtypes on Multi-Modal Magnetic Resonance Imaging Using a Convolutional Neural Network."
 Multiple sclerosis (MS) is a demyelinating, inflammatory disorder characterized by central nervous system lesions detectable via magnetic resonance imaging (MRI).
 Presence of classical MS lesions and two MS lesion subtypes – paramagnetic rim lesions (PRLs) and central vein sign lesions (CVSs) – are important for MS diagnosis and prognosis.
 However, manual segmentation of MS lesions, PRLs and CVS lesions is time-consuming and rater-dependent.
 We propose a fully automated method for segmenting MS lesions and subtypes, called Automated Lesion, PRL, and CVS Analysis network (ALPaCA).